-The PMBOK Guide provides you with four models to classify stakeholders.
+The PMBOK Guide describes four models to classify stakeholders:

 - Power/interest grid